 Samaila Zubairu, President & CEO

 Moreover, in recent years we have been radically rethinking our approach in response to the ever-growing needs of Africa’s infrastructure.
 Rather than simply providing funding for individual projects, AFC now seeks to take a wholesale approach to infrastructure investing by seeking to invest in every step of the value chain through financing eco-systems that help integrate economies and communities as well as transform lives.
-We call this eco-system investing, and our experience has found that in taking this approach, we increase a project’s competitiveness, alleviate key social, economic and environmental risks that a government which does not have the necessary local capacity, may face.
+We call this eco-system investing, and our experience has found that in taking this approach, we increase a project’s competitiveness and alleviate key social, economic and environmental risks that a government which does not have the necessary local capacity, may face.
 It also helps governments overcome capacity gaps.

 Our eco-systems investing approach has already yielded positive economic and social outcomes through our investment in the Gabon Special Economic Zone Company (GSEZ), now called ARISE Ports & Logistics.
 Since 2016, ARISE has been able to develop a portfolio of connected projects both within and outside of Gabon (Mauritania, Côte d’Ivoire), which has enabled higher revenue generation from the Gabonese timber industry through beneficiating wood in the GSEZ and exporting higher value products to international markets.

 The GSEZ has also unlocked the exporting of Gabonese manganese, an increasingly important mineral globally.
-Importantly, and since its inception, the GSEZ has created 4,000 direct jobs across a broad spread of highly and semi-skilled employment, contributing further the development of Gabon.
+Importantly, and since its inception, the GSEZ has created 4,000 direct jobs across a broad spread of highly and semi-skilled employment, contributing further to the development of Gabon.

 As one of the highest rated institutions in Africa – A3/P2 (Stable outlook) rating from Moody’s – we are able to deliver on ambitious projects, manage our investments, pursue the highest levels of corporate governance, transparency and sustainable development.
 In becoming a member of the Corporation, member countries are able to access capital at a cost they would themselves be unable to attain.